TusharSh06/Portfolio/README.md

 2. Connect your repository to Vercel
 3. Deploy automatically on every push

-### Netlify
-1. Build your project: `npm run build`
-2. Upload the `dist` folder to Netlify
-3. Configure custom domain if needed

 ### GitHub Pages
 1. Build your project: `npm run build`
 2. Push the `dist` folder to the `gh-pages` branch